developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 ### GET (current layout)

-Returns the current key layout group and the current key layout name.
+**Returns the current key layout group and the current key layout name**.
 If Enterprise Keyboard is the current keyboard, returns the currently selected EKB layout.

 ##### Get current key layout group and layout name:
 	:::java